Pablo Neruda: Literature

-Film
+Film & Television

+In The Simpsons episode Bart Sells His Soul, Lisa quotes Neruda while discussing the relationship between laughter and the soul.
+Annoyed, Bart responds "I am familiar with the works of Pablo Neruda."

 The biographical dramas Neruda (2016) and Alborada (2021) center on Neruda's life.

 The Italian film Il Postino (1994) is a fictional work about a humble man who is hired to deliver mail by bicycle to just one recipient of the island Procida, Neruda, living there in exile.

 The English film Truly, Madly, Deeply (1990), written and directed by Anthony Minghella, uses Neruda's poem "The Dead Woman" as a pivotal device in the plot when Nina (Juliet Stevenson) understands she must let go of her dead lover Jamie (Alan Rickman).

 Other films referencing Neruda's works include Mindwalk (1990), Patch Adams (1998), Chemical Hearts (2020) and Happiness for Beginners (2023).